Team Blogsdeep-listening

 Stephen Covey

 OK so this is going to take me a lifetime but– I’m up for it.
-Becoming less reactive has been such a huge benefit of mindfulness practice and especially the benefits of using sound as support.
+Becoming less reactive has been such a huge benefits of mindfulness practice and especially the benefits of using sound as support.
 It has been such a worthwhile practice benefitting me, and my family as I have learned to be a better listener and mindful responder rather than the emotional reactor I have been.

 Can we bring non-judgemental non-preferential awareness into our conversations with others, maintain awareness, and respond from a place of presence, without the ego being triggered by an emotional conditioned response to the words being uttered?